osaroo3/django_restaurant_ci_project4/README.md

 ## Future features

+- Create a new model to hold images of africana foods only.
+There after using django template tags and filters to populate the food images on the index page.
 - Email confirmation after booking is made.
 - Blog page about african foods and their receipes.
 - Contact page